 - parallel.cores

 Integer or NULL.
 Number of CPU cores for parallel processing.
 If NULL, uses all available cores.
-Default: NULL
+Default: 1

 Value